-Driving defensively and thinking about the safety of people who are working nearby.
+Drive defensively and think about the safety of people who are working nearby.
 Know your truck's capabilities and limitations.
-Follow all instructions in this manual, including all symbols ($\triangle \triangle $) and messages to avoid damage to your lift truck or the possibility of any harm to yourself or others.
+Follow all instructions in this manual, including all symbols (\triangle \land) and messages to avoid damage to your lift truck or the possibility of any harm to yourself or others.